horosin/open-finetuning/README.md

 6. `training_examples.json`
    - **Purpose**: Output of `prepare_data.py` so you don't have to pay for generating synthetic data again.

----

-Note: This is a generic structure, and

 ## Connect